Start your holiday shopping with these generous holiday merchants.

 The modern style of Junk Posse Jewelry’s sterling silver “Be the Change” necklace ($75) makes for perfect everyday wear.
 Thirty percent of profits go to the Adoption Exchange, which works with waiting children in the U.S. The designer is an adoptive mom and adoptive grandmother, and her jewelry benefits a range of adoption charities.

 Francesca Kennedy spent her childhood summers swimming in Lake Atitlan.
 On a visit back home, she saw how polluted the lake had become and witnessed children walking from miles away to collect the contaminated water—and was inspired to found IX (the Mayan word for water) Style.
 Fifteen percent of the profits from each pair of Woven Leather Huarache Sandals ($89), handcrafted by a women’s artisan collective, provides clean drinking water to children in Guatemala through the organization “charity: water.”

 This line of bath, household, and baby products (check out their cute, printed diapers) is all-natural and eco-friendly.
 The company partners with nonprofits to donate funds, volunteering hours, and Honest products to needy families in the Los Angeles area.
-Delight your little one with the Bath Time Collection ($49.95); treat someone a bit older to the Pampering Collection ($45.95).
+Delight your little one with the Baby Arrival Gift Set ($49.95).